ibm-cloud-docs/openshift/ts-storage/ts-storage-debug-ocs.md

-# Debugging OpenShift Container Storage failures
+# Debugging OpenShift Data Foundation failures
 {: #debug_storage_ocs}
 {: troubleshoot}
 {: support}

-Review the options to debug OCS and find the root causes of any failures.
+Review the options to debug ODF and find the root causes of any failures.
 {: shortdesc}

 ## Checking whether the pod that mounts your storage instance is successfully deployed